arelimdz/arelimdz/README.md

 ### ⚡ Fast Facts: ###

-- 🎓 I'm currently studying @Academy of Interactive Technology - Full Satck Software Development
+- 🎓 I'm completing Coder Academy's year-long Full Stack Web Development Bootcamp to attain skills to build software (it will also come with a fancy piece of paper 📜 on completion).

-- 🌱 I’m currently learning **JavaScript and React**
+- 🌱 I’m currently learning **JavaScript and React** and have learnt how to use the following technologies:
+  - 👩‍💻 bash, git, github, markdown
+  - 🐍 python, flask, pytest, openapi
+  - 🐘 postgresql
+  - 💅 html, css, sass, figma
+  - ⌛ trello

-- 📈 Previous career - Internal Auditor in the Financial Industry
+- 📈 Previous career - Internal Auditor in the Financial Sector

 - 🦘 Living in Melbourne, Australia